kyma-incubator/octopus/docs/kubectl-integration.md

 # Integration with Kubectl

-Octopus provides integration with `kubectl` to simplify working with it's resources.
+Octopus provides integration with `kubectl` to simplify the work on its resources.

-## Cluster Test Suite Template
+## ClusterTestSuite template

 Status of a `ClusterTestSuite` contains many information.
 Output from following command: